All Episodes

 That's why I'm talking to you.

-Yeah, finally good on uh on his watch.
+Yeah, finally good on his watch.

-Well, we already know that people on the terrorist watch list have have been confronted and caught at the border.
+Well, we already know that people on the terrorist watch list have been confronted and caught at the border.

-We we don't know that number.
+We don't know that number.

 Are there terrorist cells in America?